earlbalai/DayZ-Source/README.md

 This is a Community Dayz project.

-This would not be possible without the work of Rocket and Guru Abdul.
-We also use the fantastic cPBO from Kegetys (www.kegetys.fi) and wget for Windows by the GnuWin32 team (gnuwin32.sourceforge.net).

 **NOTE**: No support is implied or offered for pirated copies of ArmA 2.

 FIX : NOVEMBER 2012